cesutherland/golings/exercises/methods/README.md

 ## Methods

 Go does not have classes.
-However, you can define methods on types.
+However, you can define methods on any **user-declared** type.

 A method is a function with a special receiver argument.